hubble reveals creation

 Spitzer Space Telescope

-Launched in 2003, NASA’s Spitzer Space Telescope was the fourth and final addition to NASA’s Great Observatory program.
+Launched in 2003, NASA’s Spitzer Space Telescope was the fourth and final addition to NASA’s Great Observatory program, which included the hubble space telescope .
 Spitzer’s mission was to become NASA’s premier infrared light observatory.
 Operations ended on 30 January 2020.
 Cost $720-million.

 Find out more